A Brief History of Cryptocurrencies

-Cryptocurrency is referred to as the digital currency, which involves encryption techniques to regulate the production of units of currency and verify money transactions.
-Cryptocurrencies are decentralized and therefore, operate independently with no involvement of governments or central banks.
+Cryptocurrency is referred to as the digital currency, which involves encryption techniques to regulate the production of currency units and verify money transactions.
+Cryptocurrencies are decentralized and, therefore, operate independently with no involvement of governments or central banks.
 Cryptocurrencies do not have intrinsic value like fiat currencies or commodities like gold.

 More simply, cryptocurrency is a web-based medium of exchange that involves cryptographical functions to execute financial transactions.
 Fundamentally, cryptocurrencies exploit blockchain technology to obtain decentralization, immutability, and transparency.

 You need to know that the concept of digital currency is not new.
 Several attempts have been made in history to create one.
 The technical foundations of cryptocurrencies were laid in the early 1980s by David Chaum (American Cryptographer), who first invented the binding algorithm central to the existing web-based encryption.

 This blinded algorithm allowed unalterable information and secure exchanges between parties.
 This digital asset was known as ‘blinded money’ or ‘B-Money’.

 Afterward, Chaum established ‘DigiCash’ to produce units of currency using a blinded algorithm.
 However, unlike Bitcoin and other cryptocurrencies, DigiCash was not decentralized, which enabled banks to monopolize this digital currency just as they do on fiat currencies.

 In 1998, Wei Dai (computer engineer) published a paper on ‘B-Money’ in which he discussed the digital currency that can be sent to many people of untraceable digital pseudonyms.
 However, this virtual currency could not be deployed as a means of exchange.